Port operator DP World to delist from Dubai stock exchange

 DP World, the world’s fourth-largest port operator, runs operations across the world from as far east as Brisbane, Australia, to as far west as Prince Rupert, Canada.
 DP World also has expanded aggressively into East Africa, where the Emirati government has begun building military bases.

-Port and Free Zone World, which already owns 80.45% of DP World, will acquire the remaining 19.55% of shares of the port operator listed on Nasdaq Dubai, a stock filing by the company said.
-Port and Free Zone World is a wholly-owned subsidiary of Dubai World, a government investment company.
+Port and Free Zone World, which already owns 80.45% of DP World, will acquire the remaining 19.55% of shares listed on Nasdaq Dubai, a stock filing by the company said.
+The deal is estimated at approximately $2.7 billion.

+Port and Free Zone World, which will fully own DP World, is a wholly-owned subsidiary of Dubai World, a government investment company.

 As part of the deal, DP World’s parent company will pay Dubai World $5.15 billion to assist it in repaying its outstanding obligations to banks.
 This way, DP World can implement its business strategy without any restrictions from Dubai World’s creditors, the filing said.